 When enterprise searches are built from scratch, evaluation of the search quality remains key challenges of organizations implementing it.
 It always gives a feel of living in the darkness all the time.
 Such implementations demand enormous efforts and time.
 The chart below demonstrates a typical challenging situation in which organizations invest and work consistently on maturing the quality of searches over time, and yet remain far from satisfaction.

-- Absence of good benchmarking strategy in the enterprise search landscape can prove to be costly affair
+- An absence of good benchmarking strategy in the enterprise search landscape can prove to be a costly affair

 Defining the Search expectations

 To address the relevancy demands, organizations use various approaches.
 The challenge lies in reliability of these approaches given the subjective assessment of relevancy done by individuals and groups.
 Search relevancy should be evaluated against the information expected and not against the query, nor term matches.
 Unfortunately, most of the search tools like Apache Lucene/Solr, Elastic Search today, are based on keyword matches, which do not solve complex relevancy challenges.
 Hence we observe a huge demand for customizing searches.

 To set the expectations for Enterprise Search, one needs to set the Relevancy Judgments or Relevancy Benchmarks, a process of collecting relevancy information from humans, that best represents predicted usage of the system.
 I will go over some of the approaches in this blog.
 One of the key aspects for determining quality of search relevancy is to evaluate its performance over sample queries.
 Many organizations consider TREC and Cranfield based listed public evaluations.
 They do serve a good purpose for refining the relevancy, however, that cannot be considered as the only valid criteria for Relevancy Benchmarking.